DotChoco/DotChoco/README.md

 </h1>

-I'm a Videogames Developer 🎮, I mainly use Unity(3D & 2D), Kotlin, C# and C++ and adition I have basic knowledge about other technologies like Python, Rust, HTML and CSS.
+I'm a Videogames Developer 🎮, I mainly use Unity(3D & 2D), Kotlin, C# and C++ and adition I have basic knowledge about other technologies like Python, HTML and CSS.
 And I mainly do DevTools 🧑‍💻 for various programming languaje or Desktop Apps 🖥️.

 <br>